reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-get-teams-channel-sharepoint-site.md

 Sometimes it is necessary to access the underlying SharePoint object that represents the Channel folder in SharePoint to perform specific SharePoint operations.
 You can get the SharePoint url of the Team by accessing the Graph API at

+## Retrieves all the Teams Channels SharePoint Urls

 ```PowerShell
 $url = "https://contoso.sharepoint.com/sites/test"
 Connect-PnPOnline -url $url -interactive